thu-nics/FrameFusion/README.md

 #### Modify the code

 1. Add a new model adapter in `framefusion/models/`, it applies framefusion after the attention module.

+    > Three model functions are required: `llm_forward`, `decoder_forward`, and `attention_forward`.
+The forward functions are easily modified from the corresponding `modeling_<MODEL>.py` functions in huggingface transformers.
+All modifications are marked with `###` comments.
+For LLM, see `framefusion/models/qwen2/modeling_qwen2.py` as an example.

 2. Register the model in `framefusion/interface.py`, it applies framefusion to the correct model class.

 3. Add a new example in `script/playground/`, it shows how to apply framefusion to the model.

+#### Happy to help

+If you have any questions on applying FrameFusion to a new model, please feel free to open an issue.
+We are happy to help you and expand the adapter for more models.